Sound design is used in many different areas, such as music production, movies, games, software, and television.

-- The Foundry is best used when you have an artist in the studio, or you have a client who wants you to fit a brief, with the endless sounds and rhythms this engine can pump out you won’t be lacking in material.
+- The Foundry is best used when you have an artist in the studio or a client who wants you to fit a brief.
+With the endless sounds and rhythms this engine can pump out, you won’t be lacking in material

 19. Waves Doppler Review

-Have you ever had a car honk its horn as it has gone past you, it creates a sense of the sound moving, but it also does for than that, it changes the initial frequency of the music when your ears perceive it.
+Have you ever had a car honk its horn as it has gone past you?
+It creates a sense of the sound moving, but it also does for that, it changes the initial frequency of the music when your ears perceive it.

 With that cleared up, the Waves Doppler is essentially an emulator of that effect.